AZimmerman13/energy_price/README.md

 [(Back to top)](#Part-1)
 ## EDA <a name="EDA"></a>
 #### How much signal exists in this data?
 I ran a Principal Componant Analysis in order to determine how well my features could combine to explain the targets.
 The results show that 93% of the variance is explained in 8 principal components.
-While this PCA is not terribly useful for interpretation, it does confirm to us that significant signal does exist in the data, and that modeling it will be a worthwhile experience.
+While this PCA is not terribly useful for interpretation, it does confirm to us that significant signal does exist in the data, and that modeling it will be a worthwhile exercise.

 <p align="center">
 <img src="images/pca_part2.png" width="700" />